 Heart attacks may be caused by

-- A condition called coronary artery spasm, which involves a coronary artery going into spasm and narrowing.
+• A condition called coronary artery spasm, which involves a coronary artery going into spasm and narrowing.
 Because of this narrowing, less or no blood can reach parts of the heart muscle.
-Doctors do not know what causes coronary artery spasm, but it can happen in arteries with or without signs of plaque buildup.
+It can happen in arteries with or without signs of plaque buildup.

 What are the symptoms?

-A heart attack usually signals its onset with sudden, powerful chest pain that patients often say feels like a crushing or squeezing sensation or a very heavy weight on their chest.
+A heart attack may signal its onset with sudden, powerful chest pain that patients often say feels like a crushing or squeezing sensation or a very heavy weight on their chest.
 The pain may move to the arm, jaw, shoulder, back, or neck.
 Other symptoms may include an unexplained shortness of breath, lightheadedness, dizziness, fainting, sweating, or a sick stomach.

 See a doctor right away if you have any unusual chest pain (more severe than typical angina) that lasts 5 minutes or longer.
 If you are having a heart attack, saving heart muscle turns into a race against time.